+'''

-''' PRO Example4_panel_event, event
+PRO Example4_panel_event, event

-; Retrieve the widget ID of the first child widget of ; the UI panel.
+; Retrieve the widget ID of the first child widget of

+; the UI panel.

 wChild = WIDGET_INFO(event.handler, /CHILD)

-; Retrieve the state structure from the user value of ; the first child widget.
+; Retrieve the state structure from the user value of

+; the first child widget.

 WIDGET_CONTROL, wChild, GET_UVALUE = state

-; Retrieve the user value of the widget that generated ; the event.
+; Retrieve the user value of the widget that generated

+; the event.

 WIDGET_CONTROL, event.id, GET_UVALUE = uvalue

-; Now do the work for each panel item. '''
+; Now do the work for each panel item.

 '''

+'''

 SWITCH STRUPCASE(uvalue) OF

 'ROTATE': BEGIN

 ; Apply the Rotate Left operation to the selected item.

 success = state.oUI->DoAction(state.idRotate)

 RETURN

 END

 'HIDE': BEGIN

 ; Hide the selected item.

 oTargets = state.oTool->GetSelectedItems(count = nTarg)

 IF nTarg GT 0 THEN BEGIN

-; If there are selected items, use only the last
+; If there are selected items, use only the last item

+; selected, which is stored in the first element of

-; selection.
+; the returned array.

 oTarget = oTargets[0]

 ; Get the iTool identifier of the selected item.

 name = oTarget->GetFullIdentifier()

 ; Retrieve the setting of the HIDE property.

 oTarget->GetProperty, HIDE = hide

 ; Change the value of the HIDE property from 0 to 1

 ; or from 1 to 0.
 Use the DoSetProperty and

 ; CommitActions method to ensure that the change

 ; is entered into the undo/redo transaction buffer.

 void = state.oTool->DoSetProperty(name, "HIDE", $

 ((hide+1) MOD 2))

 state.oTool->CommitActions

 ENDIF

 BREAK

 END

 ELSE:

 ENDSWITCH

 ; Refresh the iTool window.

 state.oTool->RefreshCurrentWindow

-END

 '''